Want to create your Digital Advance Care Plan? click here to get started.

 You can print your Advance Care Plan and a QR code of it to be scanned by emergency responders if needed.

-Touchstone Life Care complies with Australian Privacy laws regarding data security and follows best practice data security protocols.
+Touchstone Life Care follows data security protocols.

 Individual user records are separated using access control lists, ensuring no user data is exposed to any other user.
 The final public connection to and from the server will feature AES 256 bit encryption.